 - Crimson Doubles: A special event 2v2 Elimination, when one teammate is killed the surviving teammate receives a buff

-There are several alien species fighting against The Light in Destiny, all vying for control of the solar system.
-Player race is purely a cosmetic choice and has no effect on gameplay.
+There are several alien species fighting against The Light in the Destiny universe, all vying for control of the solar system.

 Space zombies.
 They are designed to evoke the idea of "undead royalty".

 Big, hulking bipeds that wear heavy armor and wield heavy weapons.

 There are three classes in Destiny: the Hunter, the Warlock, and the Titan.
 All classes can use "space magic", and all classes can use all weapon types.
 A class is described by Bungie as a choice to "fine tune" your Guardian so that there will be little regret in a player's choice.
 Each class is customized within three subclasses, able to be changed on the fly.
 Once locked in a duplicate subclass will unlock, to encourage experimentation.
 Further players are able to have multiple characters.

 A combination of speed and strength, their signature weapons appear to be sniper rifles and revolvers.
 Hunters can be recognized by their hooded capes and relatively light armor.
 Before becoming Guardians, Hunters were once outlaws who roamed the wastelands.

 They were designed to invoke the image of a Wild West outlaw and the classic bounty hunter.
 Some of their inspirations were Han Solo and Clint Eastwood's Man with No Name.